 Today, there is significant promise in the e-commerce market for grocers.
-As sales rise and more customers turn to buying fresh foods and packaged products online, grocery e-commerce has become a necessity in order to stand out.
+As sales rise and more customers turn to buying fresh foods and packaged products online, grocery ecommerce software has become a necessity in order to stand out.

 In fact, e-grocery is already on its way to surpass 20% of the overall grocery market by 2025, more than doubling its current share.